Tepsi/TicTacToe/src/readme/readme.txt

 	- next player = O												✔

 	- after the second mark the board should have 1 O 				✔
-	- after the first mark the board should have 1 X				🛠
+	- after the first mark the board should have 1 X				✔
+	- after the first mark the board should have 7 blanks			🛠